happyhung95/veikkaus-api/README.md

 cd veikkaus-api
 npm install
 npm run watch
+(On the first time, need to run "npm run watch" twice, so Ctrl + C the first time and run again)
 ```
+API is ready when you see this `App is running at https://localhost:3000 in production mode.
+Press CTRL-C to stop`

 **Note:** since the task requests for secure traffic, this API was built with HTTPS server with self-signed SSL certificate.
 Hence, some browsers might not accept accessing the endpoints via the URL bar. **Postman (with disabled SSL verification) is recommended for testing this API**.